imagineLife/big-site/content/nginx/node-proxy.md

 -  `docker run --name nxproxy --hostname ng1 -p 8081:8081 --network nxnet -v $PWD/nginx.conf:/etc/nginx/nginx.conf nginx:alpine`

 Note the volume mount: the config file made earlier gets mounted to the [default location in the container](https://hub.docker.com/_/nginx), `/etc/nginx/nginx.conf`.

+## Test The Setup
+use a browser and go to `localhost:8081`.
+This will connect to nginx, which passes the request, round-robin, to the 3 instances of the node api.
+The UI should show `Hello from ______`, with 3 different values rotating.
+This illustrates that nginx is having the 3 instances of the node server "handle" the requests and responses.